Share files between android devices & android to PC Wirelessly with WiFi or without WiFi

-This app supports various platforms and is compatible with a multitude of Android devices, and the makers claim transfer speeds of 1GB in less than 4 minutes.
+Fast File Transfer supports various platforms and is compatible with a multitude of Android devices, and the makers claim transfer speeds of 1GB in less than 4 minutes.
 The instructions are nice and clear to follow, and the simple interface is appealing to the eye.
-It allows files to be sent simultaneously to an unlimited number of devices as long as WiFi is supported, and there’s no need for the receiver even to have FastFileTransfer installed.
-You can use built-in QR codes or NFC for pairing, and if you like the app you can use in-app purchases to upgrade to the no-ads PRO version with additional features including a built-in QR reader.
+It allows files to be sent simultaneously to an unlimited number of devices as long as WiFi is supported.
+There’s no need for the receiver to have FastFileTransfer installed.
+You can use built-in QR codes or NFC for pairing, and if you like the app, you can use in-app purchases to upgrade to the no-ads PRO version with additional features, including a built-in QR reader.

 Based on Google’s Material Design, Xender is another cross-platform file sharing app supporting Android, iOS, Mac, and Windows.
 Still, unlike most of these apps, it also supports the Tizen operating system.
 The Xender team state that more than 500 million people use this app and that more than 100 million files are transferred every day.
 It’s good for larger files as there are no limitations on file size, and as a few of the other apps we’ve mentioned, it’s also useful for switching files from an existing phone to a new one.

 Making it into our top file sharing apps list is Zapya from DewMobile has an unusual, highly colorful interface that really appealed to us, although some might find it distracting.
 The app supports numerous languages and makes file sharing easy across various platforms.
 All formats and file sizes are free to transfer, and up to 4 devices can be connected simultaneously, which worked fine in our time looking at the app.